St Joseph’s Orphanage, Hobart TAS

 Year Closed: 1969

 Opened in 1879 by the Catholic Church in Hobart.
-The building in Harrington St, now Commonwealth offices, was set up for the care of Catholic girls by the Sisters of Charity in 1873.
+The building in Harrington Street, now Commonwealth offices, was set up for the care of Catholic girls by the Sisters of Charity in 1873.

-The Industrial Schools’ Act and the Training Schools’ Act of Parliament had been amended in 1867 to enable children `found to be begging, vagrant, in the company of reputed thieves, orphaned, deserted or declared Uncontrollable’ to be admitted into the Boys’ or Girls’ Industrial Schools, or in the cause of offenders, the Training Schools, or Reformatories as they became known.
-The Industrial Schools were intended for children 10 years and over.
+The Industrial Schools’ Act and the Training Schools’ Act had been amended in 1867 to enable children ‘found to be begging, vagrant, in the company of reputed thieves, orphaned, deserted or declared Uncontrollable’ to be admitted into the Boys’ or Girls’ Industrial Schools or, in the case of offenders, the Training Schools or Reformatories, as they became known.
+The Industrial Schools were intended for children ten years and over.

 In 1969, the orphanage closed and the remaining residents were transferred to cottages at the Taroona Child Care Centre, which closed in 1999.